Teaching English Abroad: An Insider’s Story of Adventure and Growth

 How was the pay?

-However, we did receive free and furnished housing and those that lived further from the school received a free shuttle ride to work.
+However, we did receive free and furnished housing and those who lived further from the school received a free shuttle ride to work.

 Even though my pay was on the lower end, I was able to travel, save, and pay off several of my student loans because the cost of living was so low.